tyler-meier/Simulation/doc/DESIGN.md

 so it sets up the correct scene.
 Also, I tried to make sure that all of the variables and method names in these classes were easy to understand and helped the user in figuring out the code

+Simulations: The main goal of the design was to make sure additional simulations could be added to the design with different neighbourhood,edges, and grids.
+For that, I needed to make sure that the 7 different classes I made were short, easy to navigate through and well written with comments necessary.
+Since i was writing a lot of code, I decided to split up my methods into smaller chunks which were specific to a certain behavior.
+There are no methods with more than 20 lines and all the classes are definitely less than 200 lines.
+There are no deep for/if loops which is always a nice design.

 #### What Features are Easy to Add
 Configurations: It is easy to add new parameters to the simulation.